facebook/screenshot-tests-for-android/README.md

 build the whole app.
 You can also render the view in multiple configurations at one go.

+# Current Status & Alternative

+**This repository is now archived and no longer being maintained.**

+Thank you everyone for the years of support!

+If you're searching for a maintained fork, you can take a look at [Screenshot Bot's fork](https://github.com/screenshotbot/screenshot-tests-for-android).

 ## Documentation

 Take a look at the documentation at http://facebook.github.io/screenshot-tests-for-android/#getting-started